 My practice of envisioning possibilities opens untapped potential beyond daily activities, problems and what seems conceivable.
-This practice also seeds my empathy to relate to others’ experiences.
+This practice taps into a nonlinear view and poetic mind, which seeds my empathy to be with others’ experiences.

 I am a practical and analytical problem solver and effortlessly discover solutions to resolve problems.
-I am seduced by quick fixes and immediate results.
+Within a linear view, I am seduced by quick fixes and immediate results.

 With the practice of rigorous focus and attention, I can cut through noise and distractions to choose wisely among different needs, concerns and priorities to gain clarity.